jintonic/mingle/README.md

 $
 ```

-Note that the '\$' sign represents the [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt), not part of the commends.
+Note that the '\$' sign represents the [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt), not part of the commands.
 Lines start with '#' are comments, they cannot be run.

 ## Tags